alpargur/alpargur/README.md

 - Passionate about building tools and products for everyday life that increase efficiency and bring out joy.

-- He would rather to spend 2 hours to automate a task which can be done in 1 hour manually.
+- He would rather to spend 2 hours to automate a task which can be done manually in 1 hour.

 - He prefers *QWERTY* over *QWERTZ* layout.

-- He dislikes `pom.xml`.
+- He dislikes `.xml`.
 No bueno.

 <br><br>